 Dr. S. Ayse Kadayifci-Orellana

-Welcome to my website.
-I am currently a Research Affiliate at Georgetown Institute for Women Peace and Security and a Senior Fellow at Center for Global Policy.
+Welcome to my website aysekadayifci.
+I am currently a Research Affiliate at Georgetown Institute for Women Peace and Security and Adjunct Professor at Georgetown University.
 I have also served as the Associate Director and Assistant Professor of the Practice and the Curriculum Coordinator at the MA Program in Conflict Resolution at Georgetown University.
-Before coming to Georgetown University seven years ago I worked as a consultant for the Religion and Peacebuilding Program at United States Institute of Peace, and as an Assistant Professor in the field of Peace and Conflict Resolution at the School of International Service at American University, Washington D.C.
+Before coming to Georgetown University seven years ago, I worked as a consultant for the Religion and Peacebuilding Program at United States Institute of Peace, and as an Assistant Professor in Peace and Conflict Resolution at the School of International Service at American University, Washington D.C.
 I am also one of the founding members of Salam Institute for Peace and Justice, a non-profit organization for research, education, and practice on issues related to conflict resolution, nonviolence, and development, where I served as Associate Director (2005-2012).

 As an Assistant Professor I taught a broad range of classes such as “Religion and Conflict Resolution,” “Conflict Resolution and Development,” “Evaluation of Peacebuilding and Development Programs” “Islamic Sources of Conflict Resolution”, "Gender and Conflict Resolution", "Theories of Conflict Resolution” among others.